YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 with a parameter or parameters, :code:`tpfnparm` is passed to the glue routine, in turn be passed to the Go function called by the glue routine.
-As :code:`tpfnparm` is passed from Go to YottaDB and back to Go, the memory it references should be allocated using `Go Malloc()`_ to protect it from the Go garbage collector.
+As :code:`tpfnparm` is passed from Go to YottaDB and back to Go, the memory it references should be allocated to protect it from the Go garbage collector.

 The :code:`BufferTArray` receiving the :code:`TpST()` method is a list of local variables whose values should be saved, and restored to their